Hi, I’m Emily. Obviously, you don’t know me.

 You might also know that I didn’t flee the US.
 I didn’t run away in fear for my safety or that of my loved ones.
 In fact, though I don’t live there, I wouldn’t say I left my home country so much as I went to another.

 But that’s a distinction that, perhaps, I’ll delve into deeper on another occasion.

 Because this isn’t really about me at all.

-But the problem isn’t that a few people don’t realize I live abroad.
+But the problem isn’t that people don’t realize I live abroad.
 I don’t expect you to research me and my life before responding to something that I’ve said online.

 The problem is this same tactic is used, time and time again, as an attempt to silence anyone who dares to speak out.
-The problem is that it’s dismissive, derailing, entirely beside the point, and makes little to no sense.
+Far from being a legitimate proposition, this question is dismissive, derailing, and entirely beside the point — not t mention, it makes little to no sense.

 Let me explain why.

 Number one: Criticism is not equal to hate.
 It’s time we put this nonsense to rest.
 Criticism is the necessary first step towards solving any problem; you can’t have improvement without it.
 Automatically equating all criticism with hate stifles any hope of progress — and it diminishes the impact of, you know, actual hate.

 Number two: Not everyone writing about the US online is located in the US.
 Other countries have the internet; other countries can consume media and engage in conversations regarding American happenings.
 I know this seems obvious, but the amount of people that react to things as if the person who wrote them is obviously American or based in the US is truly astounding.
 Next time, before you hit the keyboard, stop to think: has this person actually established their nationality or location?

 Number three: Some people can’t leave.
 Not everyone has somewhere else to go, or the money, resources, or support to get there.
 You don’t know everyone’s situation; stop assuming you do.